Temple Bar (album)

-Temple Bar is the fifth studio album by English singer and musician John Waite, released by Imago in 1995.
+Temple Bar is the fifth studio album by English singer and musician John Waite, released by Imago on April 11, 1995.
 The album was produced by Mike Shipley.

 The album's lead single, "How Did I Get By Without You" peaked at No. 89 on the US Billboard Hot 100 and remained on the chart for eight weeks.
 It also reached No. 20 on the Billboard Adult Contemporary chart.
 "Ain't No Sunshine" was also issued as a promotional single.

 Background

 After the release of his fourth studio album, Rover's Return, in 1987, Waite joined the supergroup Bad English.
 When Waite left the group in 1991, he took some time away from the music business before returning to his solo career.
 He told The Record in 1995: "Being in Bad English was too much of a compromise.
 Instead of being true to the artistic side, there was this incredible pressure to keep producing the same kind of hits."

 Waite's return to his solo career was based on his "pure love of the music", with the material on Temple Bar inspired by Waite's recent divorce: "I wanted to describe my life to me and to tell the truth".
 When Waite was offered a contract with Terry Ellis' new label Imago, Waite agreed on the condition that the album he made "wouldn't be a rock record".
 Speaking of the period on his official website, Waite recalled: "Terry Ellis gave me generous deal and I was able to move back into the city for several months to record.
 It's the only time I've ever had the head of a company tell me to make the record I wanted to make.
 I did.
 Temple Bar was the best I'd done to that point."